 - 1. Remove the sensor from the application if necessary.
 Clean and rinse if required. - 2.
-Place about 3 inches of zero solution in a container large enough to immerse the end of the sensor.
-You can make a zero solution by adding about 2 teaspoons of powdered sodium sulfite to up to 1 liter of water.
+Place about an 3 inches of zero solution in a container large enough to immerse the end of the sensor.
+You can make a zero solution by adding about 2 teaspoons of powdered sodium sulfite to up to 1 gallon of water.
 Allow the sensor to sit undisturbed for at least 1 hour.
 Suspend sensor, DO NOT LET SENSOR SIT ON TIP. - 3.
 Scroll to the CAL menu section using the MENU key and press ENTER or the UP arrow key.
-Cal D.O. will then be displayed.

-- Press the ENTER key.
-The screen will display a flashing 1-spl for 1point, a 2-%sat for Saturation calibration, or a 3-zer for zero calibration.
+Cal D.O. will then be displayed. - Press the ENTER key.
+The screen will display a flashing 1-spl for 1-point, a 2-%sat for Saturation calibration, or a 3-zer for zero calibration.
 Using the UP arrow key, set for a 2-Zer zero calibration and press ENTER. - 5.
 The system now begins acquiring data for the sensor zero calibration value.
 As data is gathered, the units for sensor millivolts (mV) and temperature may flash.
 Flashing units indicate that this parameter is unstable.
 The calibration data point acquisition will stop only when the data remains stable for a pre-determined amount of time.
-This can be overridden by pressing ENTER. - 6.
-If the data remains unstable for 10 minutes, the calibration will fail and the message CalUnstable will be displayed. - 7.
+This can be overridden by pressing ENTER.
+If the data remains unstable for 10 minutes, the calibration will fail and the message Cal Unstable will be displayed. - 6.
 If accepted, the screen will display the message PASS with the new sensor zero reading (offset), then it will return to the main measurement display.
 If the calibration fails, a message indicating the cause of the failure will be displayed and the FAIL icon will be turned on.
 The range of acceptable value for sensor offset is -40 mV to +40 mV.
+Should a FAIL occur, carefully inspect the sensor for a tear in the membrane.
+It will probably be necessary to rebuild the sensor as described in section 4, Dissolved Oxygen Sensor Assembly.
 Should the offset value remain high and result in calibration failures, review the Service section of this manual, and then contact the service dept. at ATI for further assistance.